Occupational Therapy in the Acute Care Setting

-If you’re an occupational therapist working in the acute care setting, you know that it’s a whole different beast.
-It can be scary, fast-paced, exciting, and oh-so-educational.
+If you’re an occupational therapist working in the acute care setting, you already know that this setting is quite different from the traditional rehab-based settings.
+Acute care is fast-paced, intense, and so educational.

-If you’re about to start fieldwork or a new job in acute care, this post will give you a better understanding of what OTs do in this setting.
+If you’re brand-new to acute care and you are about to start fieldwork or a new job in this setting, this article will give you a better understanding of what OT practitioners do in this setting and what you can expect.

 What is Acute Care?

-First off, acute care is the inpatient hospital setting that an individual is admitted to when they have a sudden medical emergency.
-The main goal of acute care is to stabilize the patient.
+Acute care is the inpatient hospital setting that an individual is admitted to when they have a sudden medical emergency that requires intensive and immediate medical attention, or they have a planned procedure/surgery.

-The main focus in the acute care setting is not rehab, but medically stabilizing the person.
-If ordered by the attending physician, it will be appropriate for you as an OT to evaluate and treat for the (usually) few short days the patient is in this setting.
+The main focus in the acute care setting is not solely rehab, but medically stabilizing the person first and foremost.
+If occupational therapy is ordered by the attending physician, the OT will evaluate the patient and if indicated, treat them for the (usually) few short days the patient is in this setting.

-The biggest goal for you as the OT is to help assist with where the patient goes next, whether it is home, subacute rehab, long term acute care, or inpatient rehab.
+The biggest goal for the OT or COTA is to help assist the medical team with where the patient goes next, whether it is home, home with assist and home health, subacute rehab, long term acute care, inpatient rehab, or elsewhere, depending on their individual situation.
+This is along with treating them while they’re in acute care.

-Acute care OTs receive orders for patients and evaluate these individuals to make sure they’re appropriate for OT services.
+Acute care occupational therapists receive orders for patients and evaluate these individuals to first make sure they’re appropriate for occupational therapy services.

-Some patients may be appropriate for OT, others many not.
-If the patient is medically stable, the OT will initiate treatment to get the patient up and moving.
+Some patients may be appropriate for OT, others may not be.
+If the patient is medically stable and will benefit from skilled OT services, the OT will initiate treatment to create individualized goals with an additional focus to get the patient up and moving when possible.

 The purpose of OT in the acute setting is to: